Monday, July 22, 2024

 My truth, my affirmation for today:

-I sit in my silence, I breathe in and breath out, I close my eyes and relax to listen to that voice that is always inside of me beseeching me to listen, not speak, listen, not let random thought confuse me or overpower me.
+I sit in my silence, I breathe in and breathe out, I close my eyes and relax to listen to that voice that is always inside of me, beseeching me to listen, not speak, listen, not let random thoughts confuse me or overpower me.
 In the silence, the truth can be found.
 In the silence, I become more open to reality and to acceptance.
-I wish all acceptance and peace...
+My wish for all is the gift of acceptance and peace...

 Namaste